Official document describes scale of abuses in Ethiopia war

 NAIROBI, Kenya (AP) — Dozens of women and girls have been raped and hundreds of civilians killed during fighting in Ethiopia’s Tigray region, according to an official document seen by The Associated Press.

 Roughly 40 girls and women between the ages of 13 and 80 were raped in the town of Sheraro in northwestern Tigray, according to the document prepared by Tigray’s regional Emergency Coordination Centre.
-The center includes regional government bureaus, U.N. agencies and non-governmental organizations.
+The center includes regional government bureaus, U.N. agencies and nongovernmental organizations.

 The document reports eight more rapes, “including gang rape,” in the district of Tselemti, also in northwestern Tigray.